bogdan-grozoiu/grozoiu.com/content/cv/_index.md

 - Help Microsoft Partners to create long-term cloud adoption strategies.
 - Actively shape various Azure services by engaging with the Azure Product Groups and providing market-driven feedback.

-In my daily work I touch base with all the Azure Solution Areas: Infrastructure, Digital and App Innovation, Data and AI, Identity and Security.
+In my daily work I touch base with all the Azure Solution Areas: Infrastructure, Digital and App Innovation, Data and AI, IoT, Identity and Security.

 It all starts with a surreal scenario or very often with an exotic customer request and ends up with a solution that is deployed and managed on Azure.
 On a daily base I work with a highly skilled technical community of our partners (CTOs, Enterprise, and Lead Architects) and I collaborate with them to build solutions that are scalable, secure, and cost effective.